abcorrea/htg-domains/readme.md

 * The `pipesworld-tankage-nosplit` folder contains the *non-split* version of the `pipesworld-tankage`, as it features e.g. in the downward-benchmark repos.

-* The `large-instances-aaai19` folder contains larger instances of standard benchmarks source from
+* The `gnad-et-al-aaai19-large-instances` folder contains larger instances of standard benchmarks, sourced from

     Gnad, D., Torralba, A., Domínguez, M., Areces, C., & Bustos, F. (2019).
     Learning how to ground a plan–partial grounding in classical planning.